signalkuppe/pequeno/README.md

         'node_modules/vanilla-lazyload/dist/lazyload.js':
             'libs/vanilla-lazyload/lazyload.js',
     },
-    // and async function to be run after the build
+    // and async function to be run after the build (see below)
     afterBuild: async function () {},
 };
 ```